-->

 Good mature luffa seeds are typically dark and hard

 Good mature luffa seeds are typically dark and hard.
 Luffa seeds germination is often slow and sporadic.
 To obtain good plant stands, luffa gourds should be produced from transplants.
-First of all soak seeds in warm water for 24 hours.
-You can check out my video it's very simple!
+First of all, soak seeds in warm water for 24 hours.
+You can check out my video, it's very simple!

-Watch how to extract and plant luffa seeds video
+Watch: how to extract and plant luffa seeds video

-Sow germinated seeds, two to three per pot. they will show up two or three days later if you're in a hot climate, or up to four days later in a cooler one.
+Sow germinated seeds, two to three per pot.
+They will show up two or three days later if you're in a hot climate, or up to four days later in a cooler one.

 my luffa seedlings in my green house